 You need to register for their SDK and API here.
 Contact DJI for the pricing information.

 Option #4: Parrot SDK and API

 Parrot provides SDK and API for drone control apps, using which you can create a mobile drone app.
 Their SDK is free, additionally, there are sample code repositories for your review.
-With this SDK, you can build the following features in your drone control app:
+With this SDK, you can build the following features in your drone control application: